es-labs/vue-antd-template/README.md

 2 - Setup for your custom code

 **Important notes** - **TO UPDATE!**
-- DO NOT develop custom code using `apps/app-sample`.
+- DO NOT develop custom code using `apps/web-sample` or `apps/web-sample2`.
 Rename it or copy it to another folder name
-- In apps/apploader.js, change `app-sample` to the folder you are using
+- Update `apps/package.json` file add entry in npm script to run
-- userland changes ONLY in the `apps` folder, NEVER outside the folder.
+- userland changes ONLY in the web application folders in the `apps` folder, NEVER outside thos folders.
 Contact template maintainer if you need something outside `apps`
 - do note any conflicts to resolve when merging from upstream

 3 - Updating the template